Hexlet/docs/conceptual-specifications.md

 * Although lessons are building blocks of courses, they should be as independent as possible, so that they provide a way for independent learning in any order and combination of lessons.
 * Each lesson should cover a **single skill or concept**, should not be heavily connected to other lessons.
 Generally speaking, lessons should make perfect sense on their own.* Lesson should **get to the practice** as soon as possible.
 Do not spend time explaining the history of a programming language, for example.
 Instead, show the sample code right away, explain it and proceed to the challenge.
 * Give your lesson a **complete name**.
 It should make sense without context.
 So, "Lesson 4" is BAD, "Introduction to anonymous functions in JavaScript" is GOOD.
 * **Define the audience** clearly and follow that definition.
-A lesson might be designed for absolute beginners or experienced programmers, but not for both.
+A course might be designed for absolute beginners or experienced programmers, but not for both.
 So, for example, don't casually mention multithreading to absolute beginners, it will scare them off.
 Similarly, do not explain what variables are to experienced programmers.

 ## Theory specifications